How Cybersecurity Leaders Build LinkedIn Authority Without Compromising OpSec

 | Tech Stack | Specific versions (e.g., Splunk v9.x). | Broad categories (e.g., Advanced SIEM Management). |

-| Engagement | Frequent personal posts with geotags. | High-value comments on peer posts and Collaborative Articles. |
+| Engagement | Frequent personal posts with geotags. | High-value comments and Collaborative Articles. |

 | Contact Info | Direct work email and phone number. | Masked alias email, no phone listed. |